bruefire/ComfyUI-SeqImageLoader/readme.md

 * images: Loaded frame data.
 If sketching is applied, it will be reflected in this output.
 * mask_images: Masks for each frame are output as images.
 You may need to convert them to mask data using a Mask To Image node, for example.
 * image_count: Number of processed frames.

+### About "VideoFrameExtractor" Node
+Instead of specifying a directory containing frames, you specify a video file.
+Currently, only mp4 format is supported.
+Otherwise, it is the same as the SequentialImageLoader Node.

 ### About the Mask Editor
 1. After loading the frames, right-click the node and select "Open In MaskEditor".